Leyotp/PruebaTrez/README.md

 # PruebaTrez
+books.sql is the DB used, .env.example contains the environment variables used on this code.

 GET: URL: http://localhost:3001/books
     The request is done by accesding the URL, or sending the id through the URL with: http://localhost:3001/books/1

 POST: BODY OF THE REQUEST
         {